-Hematoxylin is one of the most common dyes used in diagnostic histology, as well as a common nuclear counterstain in IHC.
-Oxidized hematoxylin is combined with aluminum ions to form an active metal–dye complex that stains the nuclei of mammalian cells blue by binding to lysine residues on nuclear histones, as opposed to other nuclear dyes that target the nucleic acids.
+Hematoxylin, which is usually used together with eosin (H&E stain), is one of the most commonly used dyes n diagnostic histology.
+It is also used alone as a nuclear counterstain in IHC.
+Oxidized hematoxylin is combined with aluminum ions to form an active metal–dye complex that stains the nuclei of mammalian cells blue by binding to lysine residues on nuclear histones.
+This is in contrast to other nuclear stains that label the nucleic acids.

-Nuclear fast red, also called Kernechtrot dye, is also a nuclear stain.
-Differences between this dye and hematoxylin, though, are that Nuclear fast red dyes nucleic acids, results in red nuclear staining and only takes 5 minutes to stain, instead of an hour with hematoxylin.
+Nuclear fast red, also called Kernechtrot dye, is another nuclear stain.
+The main difference between this dye and hematoxylin is that Nuclear fast red stains nucleic acids red in only about 5 minutes.
+Optimum staining with hematoxylin can take up to 1 hour.
 Methyl green is also a nucleic acid dye that rapidly stains the nuclei green.

-DAPI (4', 6-diamidino-2-phenylindole) and Hoechst are common nuclear dyes used for fluorescent IHC because they intercalate into the DNA to give a strong blue color under UV excitation.
+DAPI (4', 6-diamidino-2-phenylindole) and Hoechst 33342 are common nuclear dyes used for fluorescence IHC because they intercalate into the DNA to give a strong blue color under UV excitation.
 Propidium iodide is another nucleic acid dye that is frequently used to dye the nucleus red.

 Phalloidin is a fungal toxin that binds to filamentous, but not globular (free) actin.
-The protein is commonly conjugated to fluorophores and used in fluorescent microscopic applications to label the actin cytoskeleton in cells.
-The color used is dependent upon the fluorophore that is conjugated, and a wide array of fluorophore-conjugated phalloidin products are commercially available.
+This peptide derivative is commonly conjugated to fluorophores and used in fluorescence microscopic applications to label the actin cytoskeleton in cells.
+The color used is dependent upon the fluorophore that is conjugated, and a variety of fluorophore-conjugated phalloidin products are commercially available.